 When Simma’s Bakery doubled its space by expanding into the adjacent storefront, this created a café for seating as well as even more pastry cases.
 A popular bakery for custom wedding, birthday and special-occasion cakes, one of the flagship treats is raspberry-lined, chocolate-ganache-covered cheesecake.
 But you’ll also find éclairs, cream puffs and petit fours.
 If you’re in need of mini treats for an afternoon tea, this is the place to get them.

-On the ground floor of this food hall are sweet treats like red-velvet cupcakes, thick slices of carrot cake and more, crafted at the hands of owner Lisa Crum.
+On the ground floor of this food hall--at C. Adam's Bakery--are sweet treats like red-velvet cupcakes, thick slices of carrot cake and more, crafted at the hands of owner Lisa Crum.
 Pro tip: pair with a glass of sparkling wine at Thief Wine next door (also in the market), which invites you to bring in food purchases from the market.
 Typical breakfast pastries are sold here, too, including scones, danishes, biscuits, muffins, morning buns and cinnamon twists.